macintux/riak-application-guide/anti-patterns.md

 making changes to the same object at the same time).

-And, with an exception we'll discuss later in [Data types], Riak has no notion of partial updates to documents, so you can't reach in tweak an individual field in a JSON object.
+And, with an exception we'll discuss later in [Data types], Riak has no notion of partial updates to documents, so you can't tweak an individual field in a JSON object without retrieving and uploading the full object.

 <!--  XXX: minimizing translation(??) overhead?
 There's a term I want -->
 <!--  here.
 Impedance mismatch? -->